The name for Rottnest Island in the Noongar language is Wadjemup, which means ‘place across the water where the spirits are’.

 Charles Gee, a 44-year-old carpenter from Sussex, arrived in the Colony with his wife and five children in October 1829 on Caroline.
 Gee would have probably been known to Welch, a Court employee, and Vincent, a gaoler, as he – Gee – had served time on several occasions.
 In January 1838 he went to trial for larceny and was sentenced to seven years transportation.
 In the event this was commuted to hard labour and Charles was put to work digging the tunnel below the Round House.
 The tunnel was built for the Fremantle Whaling Company by Charles Gee and many other prisoners including some aborigines mentioned above.
 Charles’s skills as a carpenter would be welcome on Rottnest for the building programme ahead.

-Private #115 Thomas Fulcher arrived in Van Diemen’s Land in 1832 with other soldiers of the 21st (Royal North British Fuzileers) Regiment on a convict ship from Britain.
+Private #115 Thomas Fulcher arrived in Van Diemen’s Land in July 1833 with other soldiers of the 21st (Royal North British Fuzileers) Regiment on the convict ship Enchantress from England.
 He arrived in Fremantle, WA on the ship Jane from Hobart on 9th September 1833 and served in the Swan River Colony for nearly seven years along with 152 comrades in his detachment.
 During that time he had the distinction of being the first soldier to serve on the Rottnest Island Military Post.
 He left the Colony with his regiment on the troopship Runnymede on 23rd July 1840 bound for Calcutta; he died there on 15th September 1840 – most likely of cholera.

 There was a minimum of one soldier and a maximum of seven on the Rottnest Military Post each month from August 1838 (Fulcher) to 1853 (Private #1831/2445 Henry Goss).
 Goss was not only a soldier in the 96th and 99th Regiments, but a licenced pilot for the Port of Fremantle whose HQ was on Rottnest for some years.
 Goss was discharged from the Army in Perth, thus you can click here for his profile.
 Edward Back was operating as Head Pilot from 1848 to 1857 and thus was another Rottnest identity.
 It would not be useful to list the names of all the soldiers posted to Rottnest during the military’s occupation on the Island, however this information is available on the Musters and Pay Lists for the three regiments involved: 21st, 96th and 99th.
 Here is a ‘snapshot’ of each regiment’s first men on station and – where possible – last man on station.